audaciousgeek/MobileComponents/Visualforce/README.md

         });

 ### Extending Mobile Web SDK Javascript Components
 For more extensive customizations, Mobile Web SDK’s Javascript components may be extended to override or provide additional functionality to standard component behavior or styling.
 For example, the Visualforce.Mobile.ListComponent Javascript component provides a basic list item template for each row in a list.
 To customize the template, create a new Javascript class by extending Visualforce.Mobile.ListComponent and re-implement the getTemplate method.
 Lastly, register the new class with the List component’s compHandler attribute.
 When the List component is instantiated, an instance of the custom ListComponent will be created and its Mobile Web SDK lifecycle methods invoked.
-Class customizations may call the parent class’s implementation before or after additional functionality or replace the underlying implementations altogther.
-Custom implementations must extend Visualforce.Mobile.Component to hook into Mobile Web SDK lifecyle.
+Class customizations may call the parent class’s implementation before or after additional functionality or replace the underlying implementations altogether.
+Custom implementations must extend Visualforce.Mobile.Component to hook into Mobile Web SDK lifecycle.

 For Example: To provide a custom list item template: